NextronSystems/thor-manual/usage/beforeyoubegin.rst

 You will find a 32 and 64 bit version of the executable in the program folder.
 Never run the 32bit version of THOR named ``thor.exe`` on 64bit system.
-The 32bit version has some limitations that the 64bit version doesn't have. (memory usage, sees different folders on disk and registry versions)
+The 32bit version has some limitations that the 64bit version doesn't have (memory usage, sees different folders on disk and registry versions).

 Make sure to run the correct binary for your target architecture.